ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-The position of a contiguous segment of a biological sequence.
+A contiguous segment of a biological sequence.

 **Implementation Guidance**